Aishwarya-Prakash/BiDirectional-DNA-Classifier/README.md

 # BiDirectional-DNA-Classifier
-Implementation of BiDirectional LSTM for binary lassification of DNA
+Implementation of BiDirectional LSTM for binary classification of DNA